ente76/guillotine/README.md

 - v8: .....
   - improve the documentation of commands
   - implement exception handling for malformed commands
-  - switch the interval setting from ms to s
+  - implement the interval setting in s and ms
   - implement shut down functionality for switch commands
   - prepare a set of test cases